cobleg/FacilityBenchmarking/LCoE.md

 The apparent simplicity of the LCoE model hides a few important issues:
 - Expected utilisation of the facility being modelled
 - Learning curve rates associated with nascent technologies
-- Economies of scale and/or scope of output.
+- Economies of scale and/or scope of output
+- The facility being modelled is a new facility.

 These assumptions are implicit within the forecast output $O_t$ and some of the cost items such as $I_t$.
 The LCoE is effectively a lifetime unit cost calculation and unit costs are affected by all three implicit assumptions.

-The learning curve effect represents a downward shift of unit cost, so timing of investment is critical since it ties a facility to a specific vintage of capital.
+The learning curve effect represents a downward shift of unit cost over its operational lifetime, so timing of investment is critical since it ties a facility to a specific vintage of capital.
+The presumption being that later vintages of facility technology will imply a lower unit cost and LCoE than the current vintage.
+For example, photovoltaic panel efficiency is currently 15% to 20% efficient whereas future panel efficiency could be in the 25% to 30% range.
+This implies a higher yield from future technologies.

+Economies of scale represent a movement along a unit cost curve and is directly tied to both the capacity of the facility typically measured in megawatts (MW) and capacity factor (i.e.)

 ## References
 “Levelized Cost of Electricity.”
 2022.
 In _Wikipedia_. [https://en.wikipedia.org/w/index.php?title=Levelized_cost_of_electricity&oldid=1111686277](https://en.wikipedia.org/w/index.php?title=Levelized_cost_of_electricity&oldid=1111686277).